cu5tmtp/Greg-E-core/README.md

 * **Enhanced Fusion Reactor:** A heat-management-focused reactor.
 Maintain specific heat levels to unlock boosted fusion recipes.
     * **Recipe Type:** `advanced_fusion`
     * **Recipe Creation:** Add `.addData('heat_level', X)` to recipes (where X is a whole number like 1, 2, 3..., this is the required heat level, it creates it in ranges X and X - 500).
+* **Big Freezer:** Multiblock bit better than default Vacuum Freezer, scales with parallels.
+* **Enhanced Blast Chiller:** Upgraded Blast Chiller, can be from 5 blocks to 16 blocks in leght, depending on that, you get more parallels and recipe time reduction.
 * **Star Maykr:** A endgame machine that creates a star that you have to feed.
 Recipes have a weight cost, if star weight goes below 0 or 500, the machine explodes.
     * **Recipe Type:** `star_maykr_singularities`
     * **Recipe Creation:** Add `.addData('weight', X)` to recipes (where X is a whole number like 1, 2, 3..., this is the weight that will be deducted from the star weight).